s7unlee/GDM-PAF-CI-Explorer/README.md

 | 100000.00 | 0.10| 1.20| 0.69  | 2.08  |
 | 10000.00  | 0.01| 5.00| 2.89  | 8.66  |
 | 10000.00  | 0.50| 1.20| 0.38  | 3.79  |

+## Terminology
+TP: Total population
+Pe: prevalence of the risk factor in the populaiton
+RR: relative risk
+CIR: ratio of upper-to-lower 95% confidnce inverfal of relative risk
+     (e.g. if RR (95% CI) = 10.0 (2.43-41.22), then CIR = 41.20/2.43=17)
+Var.Pe: variance of Pe
+O: Odds of Pe
+logse: the standard error of log(RR)
+Z: Absolute value of beta divided by logse Pval: P-value Var.beta: square of logse
+AF: Attributable fraction
+Delta.Var.AF, Delta.low, Delta.up: Variance, lower and upper 95% CI of AF using Delta method Green.Var.AF, Green.low, Green.up: Variance, lower and upper 95% CI of AF using Greenland method Monte.RR, Monte.Pe, Monte.AF, Monte.low, Monte.up: Median and 95% CI for the RR, Pe, and AF from the Monte Carlo method Sensitivity results: Derivatives of AF, Delta.Var.AF, and Green.Var.AF with respect to each of the inputs (beta, Var.beta, Tp, Pe) are calculated.

 ## Citation
 Please cite as: